rweldzius/PSC7000_F2024/README.md

 ## Acknowledgements

-The contents of this course are influenced and inspired by Prof. James H. Bisbee who teaches a similar course at Vanderbilt University.
+The contents of this course are influenced by and often come directly from Prof. James H. Bisbee who teaches a similar course at Vanderbilt University.
+I am indebted to him for making his course materials available.